 - References: When providing references within your research paper, the readers must be informed about the origin of the sources from where you are citing your information.
 The reference page is known as the "Works Cited."
 The works cited entry appears at the end of your paper, where the author gives credit to the source.
-Things that are placed within a citation include: alphabetical order of the author's last name, the title of the article, and the date issued.
+Things that are placed within a citation include alphabetical order of the author's last name, the title of the article, and the date issued.
 It's worth noting that if an author has multiple citations, sort them chronologically by the date of publication.

-- Electronic Sources: For electronic sources utilize the inventor's name and page number or area number for in-substance references.
-This is only if the information does not have page or section numbers by any methods.
-By then, you would include the author's name in the section after you have referred to the recorded information.
+- Electronic Sources: For electronic sources, utilize the inventor's name, page number, or area number for in-substance references.
+This is only if the information does not have page or section numbers by any method.
+You would then include the author's name in the section after you have referred to the recorded information.

-In-text citations are most times parenthetical, which means that information are always added to the end of the sentence in parentheses.
+In-text citations are often parenthetical, meaning that information is always added to the end of the sentence in parentheses.
 But if you include that necessary information in the language of the sentence itself, you should not include the parenthetical citation.
-For example, if the author's name is found within the in-text citation, then there is no need to add it at the end; simply add the page number, and your referencing is finished!
+So, for example, if the author's name is found within the in-text citation, then there is no need to add it at the end; simply add the page number, and your referencing is finished!

-Having two sources from the same author of an in-text citation may confuse the reader.
+Having two sources from the same author or an in-text citation may confuse the reader.
 When they check the source of the citation, they will find two different articles.
-To avoid this confusion, you must include a short title of the research citation, so the readers know which of the citations to look for.
+To avoid this confusion, you must include a short title of the research citation, so the readers know which citations to look for.

-When a source has two or three authors, you should include all authors' last names.
-Whereas, when you have four or more authors then you have to write them all out following the last name of the first Author.
+You should include all authors' last names when a source has two or three authors.
+Whereas when you have four or more authors, you have to write them all out following the first author's last name.

 Does It Still Feel Like A Herculean Task?